top of page

 Sharing Circle

-Where: My private consulting space in North Hobart/Nipaluna comes fully equipped with comfy couches, cushions, blankets, floor seats, tissues and sound proofing.
+Where: My private consulting space in North Hobart/Nipaluna, designed for comfort with couches, cushions, blankets, floor seating, and soundproofing.

 a circle of stars floating over the ocean.jpg

-Cost: $65 per person per month for 12 months
+Cost: $65 per person per session for 12 months (paid monthly)

 What’s included: